Sophie Okonedo: Personal life

 Okonedo has one daughter, from a relationship she had with Irish film editor Eoin Martin, and lives in Muswell Hill, London.
 On her heritage, Okonedo has said, "I feel as proud to be Jewish as I feel to be Black" and calls her daughter an "Irish, Nigerian Jew".
 As of 2023, Okonedo is married to Jamie Chalmers, a builder, and is the stepmother of his two children.

 Honours

 Okonedo was appointed Officer of the Order of the British Empire (OBE) in the 2010 Birthday Honours and Commander of the Order of the British Empire (CBE) in the 2019 New Year Honours, both for services to drama.

-In December 2024, Okonedo received the Richard Harris Award at the 2024 BIFAs.
+In December 2024, Okonedo received the Richard Harris Award at the British Independent Film Awards (BIFAs).